the-teachingRSE-project/competencies/competencies.md

 RSEs need to have a basic understanding of common software license types, such as "proprietary", "copyleft", and "permissive", the compatibility of different common licenses and the ramifications for re-using and composing programs.
-Finally, RSEs will need to properly execute the technicalities of software publishing, such as applying licenses, honoring copyright statements and crediting contributors.
+Finally, RSEs will need to properly execute the technicalities of software publishing, such as applying licenses, honouring copyright statements and crediting contributors.

 ### Using domain repositories/directories (DOMREP)
 Almost all research software is developed within a specific scientific domain.